JetBrains/intellij-plugins/Dart/README.md

 1. Clone the following 2 repositories to neighbor folders:
      - git clone https://github.com/JetBrains/intellij-plugins,
      - git clone https://github.com/JetBrains/intellij-community,
-   Run intellij-community/getPlugins.sh (getPlugins.bat on Win).
-If that fails because the repos have already been cloned you can just update both of them using 'get pull'.
+   Run getPlugins.sh (getPlugins.bat on Win) from intellij-community/.
+If that fails because the repos have already been cloned you can just update both of them using 'git pull'.

 2. Start IntelliJ IDEA Ultimate, on Welcome screen click Configure | Project Defaults | Project Structure | SDKs, click [+] and add JDK 1.8.
 Add [JDK]/lib/tools.jar to the SDK Classpath if it is not there.
 Rename SDK to 'IDEA jdk'.
    Click [+] to add one more JDK and provide path to JDK 1.8 once again .
 Leave default name "1.8".
 Make sure it contains [JDK]/lib/tools.jar

 3. On Welcome screen click Configure | Settings (Preferences), look for Path Variables and add the following vars there:
-   - IDEA_ULTIMATE_PLUGINS pointing to [IntelliJ IDEA Ultimate Installation]/Contents/plugins
+   - IDEA_ULTIMATE_PLUGINS pointing to [IntelliJ IDEA Ultimate Installation]/plugins
-     (on Windows: [IntelliJ IDEA Ultimate Installation]/plugins)

 4. Open intellij-community project, compile it.
    Open File | Project Structure | Modules | [+] | Import Module, select intellij-plugins/Dart/Dart-community.iml.